DaniFdezAlvarez/shexer/README.md

 ## Citation

-Use this work in case you want to cite this software: [Automatic extraction of shapes using sheXer](https://doi.org/10.1016/j.knosys.2021.107975)
+Use this work in case you want to cite this software: [Automatic extraction of shapes using sheXer](https://doi.org/10.1016/j.knosys.2021.107975).

+If you want to read the paper but cannot access the full-content using the previous link, there is a [preprint available in Researchgate](https://www.researchgate.net/publication/357146819_Automatic_extraction_of_shapes_using_sheXer).

 ## Installation